My Al Capone Museum | home

 The Harvard Inn was a two story building right across the famous Stauch restaurant and dance hall.
 The Harvard Inn tried to copy other money making cabarets such as the College Inn.
 The arrow points to the building that became The Harvard Inn.

 Circa 1916-17.
-A young Al Capone at Coney island.
+A young Al Capone at Coney Island beach.

 (Mario Gomes Collection)

 1918 advertisment for The Harvard Inn on Coney Island.
-This is the place of legends.
-One in particular where Al Capone got his famous scars.
+This is the place of imaginary legends.

-See ORIGINS OF THE SCARS
+For the true story please See ORIGINS OF THE SCARS

 Frankie Yale mentioned as proprietor.